genert/native-typed/README.md

 > }
 > ```

+## Polyfill
+The project uses `Object.assign` and `Object.entries` that you might need polyfill for.
+You can for instance use *bbabel-polyfill* in this case.

 ## Contributions & Issues
 Contributions are welcome.
 Please clearly explain the purpose of the PR and follow the current style.